-Telephony Bot APIs are callback style APIs (Webhooks) that can connect bot logic to telephony, speech recognition and text-to-speech.
-Using these APIs, back-end web and bot developers can easily build conversational voice bots and speech-enabled IVRs.
+Telephony Bot APIs are callback style APIs (webhooks) that can connect bot frameworks to telephony, speech recognition and text-to-speech.
+Back-end web and bot developers can invoke these APIs to easily build conversational voice bots and speech-enabled IVRs.

 Invite Voicegain right into your phone call.
 Let us be the “mouth” and “ear” to your bot logic.
 Works with any CCaaS or CPaaS platform.

-Twilio, SignalWire, Telnyx, Avaya, Genesys, Cisco, Contact Center and more
+Twilio, SignalWire, Telnyx, Avaya, Genesys, Freeswitch, Asterisk and more

 RASA, Dialogflow, AWS Lex, Azure, Kore.ai and more